 This programme is all about customising your learning so you can become a competent professional ready to start, continue or change your career.
 On completion of the course you will be able to evaluate and integrate the theories and practices of culture, policy and management.

 The student experience runs through everything we do, from the structure of the course itself to our discussions and tutorials.
 The curriculum was developed with support from an advisory group that includes senior figures from Arts Council England, the Barbican, Shakespeare's Globe and the V&A. This means your learning is attuned to the latest insights from the sector.

 We understand that many of you will have experience of subsequent professional practice.
 Special consideration is given to applications from mature students without the required formal qualifications and those wishing to make a career change.

-If you do not qualify for direct entry, our partner INTO City University London offers an academic preparation programme - the Graduate Diploma in Business, Law and Social Science.
-The course offers a route to City University London through an excellent teaching and learning experience, located in purpose built study facilities.
-Successful completion of the Graduate Diploma at INTO City University London to the standard required provides guaranteed progression to this Masters degre
+If you do not qualify for direct entry, our partner INTO City, University of London offers an academic preparation programme - the Graduate Diploma in Business, Law and Social Science.
+The course offers a route to City, University of London through an excellent teaching and learning experience, located in purpose built study facilities.
+Successful completion of the Graduate Diploma at INTO City, University of London to the standard required provides guaranteed progression to this Masters degre

 For more information see our main Visa page.